 Modern technology has truly changed our lives for the better.
 It has transformed communication and how people stay in touch with one another.
 Information and news updates are readily available at our fingertips.
 In the wake of the coronavirus crisis, technology has paved the way for home-based learning and work-from-home arrangements while under quarantine or virus lockdowns.

 In the wake of the coronavirus crisis, people are spending more time online with their devices to entertain themselves and to get COVID-19 updates during quarantine or virus lockdowns.
-According to analysis from consulting agency, DataReportal, an estimated 4.57 billion people now use the internet – more than half of humanity.
+An estimated 4.66 billion people now use the internet – more than half of humanity.
 This is an increase of more than seven percent since this time last year.

 A tech-savvy population, a fast-growing economy, and the perks of being first in an emerging market - Vietnamese entrepreneur Le Thanh saw the potential in booming Ho Chi Minh City for his start-up transforming coffee grounds into masks.
 The 35-year-old chemistry graduate worked for two multinationals before stepping out on his own three years ago to launch ShoeX - a sustainable footwear company which nimbly pivoted to masks as the coronavirus pandemic struck.When he entered the work